Synaptic-Labs-AI/NeuroVox/README.md

 ### Important Notes

 - **Security**: Do not share your API key with anyone.
 Treat it as your personal password for accessing OpenAI services.
 - **Usage Costs**: Be aware of the costs associated with API usage.
-OpenAI provides initial credit, but continued use will incur charges based on your data usage.

 ## Contribution